NREL/EnergyPlus/doc/src/docs/EngineeringReference/13d-EncyclopaedicRefs.md

 ### Pump Heat Addition to Surrounding Zone

 If the user input includes naming a Zone that surrounds the pump, then the pump becomes a source of internal heat gain to that zone.
 The amount of heat transmitted to the surrounding zone is simply the difference between power input and the rate of heat transferred to the fluid.
-The user can also input a fraction,<div img="image5859.txt">\({f_{rad}}\)</div> , that controls the overall split between thermal radiation and sensible convection.
+The user can also input a fraction,<span>${f_{rad}}$</span> , that controls the overall split between thermal radiation and sensible convection.
 The pump’s sensible zone gains are determined using the following equations:

 <div>\[TotalZoneGain = PumpPower - PumpHeatToFluid\]</div>